Saint Helens pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Saint Helens?

-On 25 June 2026, Grass is the dominant pollen source in Saint Helens. cypress are also present but at lower levels. hazel, willow, alder, and birch are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Saint Helens. alder, artemisia, birch, hazel, cypress, and willow are not currently active.

 When is pollen season in Saint Helens?